TL;DR

 Following are ten tips on how to best grow a YouTube channel from a content creation perspective to spread your brand, attract more social media followers, and create a more personable brand identity.
-As well as some tips to help with the YouTube algorithm for better SEO.
+This guide also includes tips to help with the YouTube algorithm for better SEO.

 1. Content is King.